 Plantar fasciitis is one of the most common reasons why a patient might schedule a visit with an orthopedic specialist.
-In fact, around 2 million patients are treated for plantar fasciitis each year in the United States.
+In fact, around two million patients are treated for plantar fasciitis each year in the United States.
 But how well do you really understand this condition?
 If you yourself were struggling with plantar fasciitis, would you know?

-At OAA Orthopedic Specialists, our board-certified, fellowship trained physicians are committed to empowering our patients, helping them to identify common orthopedic troubles and encouraging them to seek treatment from a specialist sooner rather than later.
+At OAA Orthopedic Specialists, our board-certified, fellowship-trained physicians are committed to empowering our patients, helping them to identify common orthopedic troubles, and encouraging them to seek treatment from a specialist sooner rather than later.
 Here are a few important things to learn about plantar fasciitis that may be helpful if you’re experiencing foot pain of your own:

 Get Familiar With the Plantar Fascia

 “Plantar fasciitis” is a strange name for a condition, and nothing about it may seem to indicate that it has anything to do with the feet at first glance.
 In actuality, plantar fasciitis is named for the specific part of the foot that it affects: the “plantar fascia.”
-The plantar fascia is a ligament that stretches along the bottom of your foot, connecting the heel to the front.
-Its consistency is webbed and thick, and it serves to absorb shock and support your arch as you walk, run, play, and do everything your feet were meant to do.
-Although the plantar fascia is strong, it’s not infallible, and certain circumstances can result in the tendon becoming inflamed and severely painful.

 Understand How Plantar Fasciitis Happens